habitat-sh/core-plans/scaffolding-go/README.md

 ```

 ### From local source
-If you are building an application from local source, you have to avoid defining the `pkg_source` variable, this way the go scaffolding will prapare the Go Workspace to build and package your local application.
+If you are building an application from local source, you have to avoid defining
+the `pkg_source` variable, this way the go scaffolding will prapare a Go Workspace
+to build and package your local application.

-Optionally, you can define the `scaffolding_go_base_path` if you are planning to keep your code in a source repository somewhere.
+Optionally, you can define the `scaffolding_go_base_path` if you are planning to
+keep your code in a source repository somewhere.

 An example of a `plan.sh`:
 ```